Turkish Airlines: Corporate affairs

 The airline head office is in the Turkish Airlines General Management Building at Istanbul Atatürk Airport in Yeşilköy, Bakırköy.

 Key people

 On 26 January 2022, İlker Aycı resigned from his position as chairman of the airline.
 During the board meeting the next day, Ahmet Bolat was elected to become the new chairman.
 Bilal Ekşi holds the deputy chairman and CEO positions.

 Business trends

-The key trends for Turkish Airlines for the past 15 years are shown below (as of December 2018):
+The key trends for Turkish Airlines are (as of the financial year ending 31 December):

 Destinations

-As of 2024, Turkish Airlines flies to 340 destinations in 129 countries, including 53 domestic and 12 in the United States.
+As of 2024, Turkish Airlines flies to 340 destinations (including cargo) in 129 countries, including 53 domestic points.
+In December 2024, the airline officially earned a Guinness World Record title for connecting the highest number of countries, 131.

 Codeshare agreements

 Turkish Airlines codeshares with the following airlines: